Mary Prince: The History of Mary Prince

 I have been a slave myself—I know what slaves feel—I can tell by myself what other slaves feel, and by what they have told me.
 The man that says slaves be quite happy in slavery—that they don't want to be free—that man is either ignorant or a lying person.
 I never heard a slave say so.
 I never heard a Buckra (white) man say so, till I heard tell of it in England.

 Her book had an immediate effect on public opinion and was published in three impressions the first year.
 It generated controversy, and James MacQueen, the editor of The Glasgow Courier, challenged its accuracy by a lengthy letter in Blackwood's Magazine.
 MacQueen was a defender of white West Indian interests and vigorous critic of the anti-slavery movement.
 He depicted Prince as a woman of low morals who had been the "despicable tool" of the anti-slavery clique, who had incited her to malign her "generous and indulgent owners."
 He attacked the character of the Pringle family, suggesting they were at fault for accepting the slave in their household.

-In 1833 Pringle sued MacQueen for libel, receiving damages of £5.
-Not long afterwards, John Wood, Prince's master, sued Pringle for libel, holding him responsible as the editor of Prince's The History, and saying the book generally misrepresented his character.
+In 1833, Pringle sued MacQueen for libel, receiving damages of £5.
+Not long afterwards, John Wood, Prince's enslaver, sued Pringle for libel, holding him responsible as the editor of Prince's The History, and saying the book generally misrepresented his character.
 Wood won his case and was awarded £25 in damages.
 Prince was called to testify in both these trials, but little is known of her life after this.